How to Choose Your First Visual Novel

 Try After Hours first

-The quickest way to make the terminology stick is to open a real story and compare the choices you see here with what happens in practice.
+The best way to learn this is to play a real story and see the choices for yourself.

 What makes a good first visual novel